CESNET/du-docs/docs/nextflow.md

 The following text describes how to run Nextflow pipelines in CERIT-SC Kubernetes cluster.

+You need to install Nextflow on your local computer or any computer that you will run the Nextflow.

 ## Nextflow Installation

-To install nextflow enter this command in your terminal:
+To install Nextflow enter this command in your terminal:
 ```
 curl -s https://get.nextflow.io | bash
 ```